-DRAFT:

-Chapter 190:
+TOWN OF CANANDAIGUA

+LOCAL LAW # 7 OF 2018

+ATTACHMENT “A”

-Vehicles, Abandoned, Unlicensed or Junked
+SECTION ONE.
+Town Code Chapter 190, Vehicles, Abandoned, Unlicensed, or Junked shall be replaced in its entirety with the following

-LAST REVISED

-§ 190-1Purpose.
+§ 190-1.
+Purpose.
 The specific purpose of this chapter is to prohibit the placement or storage of abandoned, uninspected, unlicensed, inoperative or junked vehicles in the Town.
 The Town of Canandaigua hereby declares that the unrestrained accumulation of abandoned, uninspected, unlicensed, inoperative, discarded or junked vehicles is a hazard to the health, safety and welfare of the citizens of the Town, necessitating the regulation, restraint and elimination thereof.

-§ 190-2Abandoned, uninspected, unlicensed, inoperative, discarded or junked vehicles.
+§ 190-2.
+Abandoned, uninspected, unlicensed, inoperative, discarded or junked vehicles.
 The outside storage of abandoned, uninspected, unlicensed, inoperative, discarded or junked vehicles on privately owned properties within the Town of Canandaigua is a source of annoyance to members of the public and to owners and occupants of adjacent land.
 The outdoor storage of such vehicles on private property is unsightly and constitutes an attractive nuisance to children and a peril to their safety.
 This chapter is intended hereby to protect public health and safety and to curb the deterioration of the community environment.

-A. No property shall be used for the outside storage of abandoned, uninspected, unlicensed, inoperative, dismantled, partially dismantled, discarded or junked vehicles, except as may be otherwise permitted in this Code.

-B. No dismantled, partially dismantled or parts of vehicles shall be stored outside on any property within the Town except as otherwise permitted within this Code.

-C. No person shall abandon any vehicle within the Town of Canandaigua and no person shall leave any vehicle at any place within the Town for such time and under such circumstance as to reasonably cause such vehicle to appear to have been abandoned.

-§ 190-3Storage or deposit.
+§ 190-3.
+Storage or deposit.

-A.

-It shall be unlawful for any person, firm or corporation, either as owner, occupant, lessee, agent, tenant or otherwise of property within the Town of Canandaigua, to park, store or deposit or cause or permit to be stored or deposited two or more inoperative or unlicensed motor vehicles abandoned, junked or discarded motor vehicles or part or piece thereof that are in a state of major dissembly, disrepair, or in the process of being stripped or dismantled, on any private property within the Town of Canandaigua, unless:
+It shall be unlawful for any person, firm or corporation, either as owner, occupant, lessee, agent, tenant or otherwise of property within the Town of Canandaigua, to store or cause or permit to be stored two or more abandoned, discarded or unregistered vehicles, or part or piece thereof that are in a state of major disrepair, or in the process of being stripped or dismantled, on any private property, unless:

-(1)

-Such motor vehicle is stored or deposited on a premises legally used, operated and located for a junkyard; or
+Such vehicle is stored or deposited on premises legally used, operated and located for a junkyard; or

-(2)

-Such motor vehicle is stored or deposited in a completely enclosed building designed and approved for such purposes.
+Such vehicle is stored in a completely enclosed building designed and approved for such purposes.

-B.

-It shall also be unlawful for any person, firm or corporation, either as owner, occupant, lessee, agent, tenant or otherwise of any private property within the Town of Canandaigua, to store or deposit or cause to permit to be stored or deposited thereon an unlicensed motor vehicle unless:

-(1)

-Such motor vehicle is the inventory or part of the inventory of a new or used motor vehicle dealer located in compliance with the ordinances and local laws of the Town of Canandaigua.
+Such vehicle is the inventory or part of the inventory of a new or used motor vehicle dealer located in compliance with the ordinances and local laws of the Town of Canandaigua.

-(2)

-Such motor vehicle has been converted to and is actually used as a permanent building or structure for carrying on purposes in such manner and circumstances as authorized by the local laws and ordinances of the Town of Canandaigua.
+Such vehicle has been converted to and is actually used as a permanent building or structure for carrying on purposes in such manner and circumstances as authorized by the local laws and ordinances of the Town of Canandaigua.

-(3)

-Such motor vehicle is a camping, house or boat trailer otherwise stored and used in compliance with the local laws and ordinances of the Town of Canandaigua.
+Such vehicle is a Recreational Vehicle or boat trailer otherwise stored and used in compliance with the local laws and ordinances of the Town of Canandaigua.

-(4)

-Such motor vehicle is stored or deposited in a completely enclosed building.

-C.